Roscoe Conkling Bruce: Educator

 While visiting Josephine at Tuskegee, during the summer break of his senior year at Harvard, Bruce won a fan in Booker T. Washington and secured a position at Tuskegee as head of the Academic Department.
 Washington demoted James Dickens McCall to open the position for Bruce.

 From 1902 to 1906 Bruce supervised the Academic Department of Tuskegee Institute and also taught classes.
 He had been hired by Washington to change the curriculum to become less academic and emphasize more practical skills, a change that was unpopular with the faculty and the students.

 Bruce advised Washington to expand Tuskegee to other countries, such as South Africa.
 He also eliminated music and Bible study courses, and threatened to eliminate other academic courses if the teachers did not "appreciably ... diminish the amount of time required of his students for the preparation of his subjects".
 He wanted Tuskegee to become "a first class industrial school rather than a second class academic".

 After expressing desire to move into the Washington D.C.
 Schools, Bruce asked Washington to help him secure a position.
 At the time, W.E.B.
 Du Bois was making an effort to become the superintendent of schools in that area, which Washington greatly opposed due to their differing philosophies.
 So, Washington actively lobbied for Bruce to receive the position, consorting with Mary Church Terrell, a black District school board member, to lobby behind-the-scenes for the appointment of Bruce.
 And, following Washington's active campaign for him, Bruce became the supervising principal of a district, controlling one quarter of the black schools in 1906.
 Just a few months after his appointment, he was promoted to Assistant Superintendent in charge of the Colored Schools of the District of Columbia.

 Bruce felt that industrial and business education were important, and tried to convert the school into a technical high school.
 He demanded that every student at the Dunbar High School take at least one industrial course.
 A boys' and a girls' vocational school were established on his recommendation.
 He supported reorganization of the Washington D.C. school system under the Congressional Organic Act of 1906, which gave control of the public school to a board of education whose members were appointed by the Supreme Court of the District of Columbia and who served three-year terms without pay.

-In July 1921, Bruce resigned from his position amid a controversy arising from nude photographs taken of black students as part of an ethnological study.
+In July 1921, Bruce resigned from his position amid a controversy arising from nude photographs taken of black students as part of an ethnological study (see below.)

 Following his resignation, he took charge of a project to organize high schools for African American children in Kimball, West Virginia and later became principal of Kimball's Browns Creek District High School.